-Programme Min.
-No. of Semesters Max.
-No. of Semesters
+Programme Min.No.of Semesters Max.No.of Semesters

 M.Tech.
 (Full Time) 4 8

-M.Tech.(Part Time) 6 12
+M.Tech.
+(Part Time) 6 12

 M.C.A.
 (Full Time) 6 12

+M.C.A.
+(Full Time) - (Lateral Entry) 4 8

 M.Sc.
 (Full Time) 4 8

-- 3.2 The P.G. programmes will consist of the following components as prescribed in the respective curriculum
+- 3.2 The PG. programmes consist of the following components as prescribed in the respective curriculum

 - i.
 Core courses

 - ii.
 Elective courses

 - iii.
 Project work / thesis / dissertation

 - iv.
 Laboratory Courses

 - v.
 Case studies

 - vi.
 Seminars

 - vii.
 Industrial Internship

-- 3.3 The curriculum and syllabi of all the P.G. programmes shall be approved by the Academic Council of this University.
+- 3.3 The curriculum and syllabi of all PG. programmes shall be approved by the Academic Council of this University.

 - 3.4 The minimum number of credits to be earned for the successful completion of the programme shall be specified in the curriculum of the respective specialization of the P.G. programme.

 - 3.5 Each academic semester shall normally comprise of 80 working days.
 Semester-end examinations will follow immediately after the last working day.